The Best Skin-Care Routine for Eczema, According to Top Dermatologists

 Skip the soap

 Yes, really.
 “Soaps are designed to rip away fat and dirt from the skin,” Dr. Friedman says.
 “Soap is alkaline and skin is acidic, and shifting this balance messes everything up and can worsen eczema symptoms.”
-That’s not to say all soaps are equally bad for eczema-prone skin.
+That’s not to say all cleansers are equally bad for eczema-prone skin.
 Your best bet is to avoid those that are dry out skin or are harsh.
-Some good alternatives include CeraVe Hydrating Cleansing Bar, Cetaphil Gentle Skin Cleanser or Dove White Bar, Unscented.
+Some good alternatives include CeraVe Hydrating Cleansing Bar, Cetaphil Gentle Skin Cleanser, or Dove White Bar, Unscented.
+Another alternative to consider is goat milk soap.
 “If you are flaring, plain old water is more than fine,” he says.

 Take special care of your hands and feet

 Many people with eczema may develop symptoms on their hands and feet, and these areas require special care, says Dr. Friedman.
-“Take a bath in lukewarm water, grease up your hands and feet, and then cover them with saran wrap, socks, or mittens, and sit for an hour or so,” he suggests.
+“Take a bath in lukewarm water, grease up your hands and feet, and then cover them with Saran Wrap, socks, or mittens, and sit for an hour or so,” he suggests.
 “You don’t have to sleep like this.”
-There are some other home remedies that can also put the brakes on eczema symptoms.
+(There are some other home remedies that can help eczema symptoms.)

 Take a dip

-A bath a day may keep eczema flares away, says Peter A. Lio, MD, a clinical assistant professor of Dermatology & Pediatrics at Northwestern University Feinberg School of Medicine in Chicago.
+A bath a day may keep eczema flares away, says Peter A. Lio, MD, a clinical assistant professor of dermatology and pediatrics at Northwestern University Feinberg School of Medicine in Chicago.
 “Bath additives such as baking soda, sunflower seed oil, and even apple cider vinegar may also help soothe the skin, but bathing alone seems to have a positive effect for most patients, especially if you moisturize immediately after and avoid using harsh soaps,” he says.
 “Washing off irritants and allergens from the skin may be part of why it works, but allowing the skin to become deeply hydrated provides an advantage as well.”
 It is also possible that the sheer relaxation of taking a bath has a positive impact on skin health as stress is known to trigger eczema flares.
-Whatever you do to lower stress, be sure to skip these stress reducers that don’t work.
+(Whatever you do to lower stress, be sure to skip these stress reducers that don’t work.)